sfigg/commercialization-public/docset/manufacture/iot/update-the-time-server.md

 # Update the time server

 Synchronize the system time between IoT Core devices and a time server.
-IoT Core supports using multiple time servers.

-To add a time server, create a registry key that lists the time server or servers.
+Windows 10, version 1607 defaults to using the Windows Time Service at http://time.windows.com.
+You can change the time server or add multiple time servers for when your devices are on different network environments.

-To add the time server from a command line (for example, using a tool like PuTTY):
+##Update the server from a command line (for example, using a tool like PuTTY):

-1. Add the reg key
+1. Add the time server using a registry key
+     ``` syntax
      reg add HKLM\SYSTEM\CurrentControlSet\Services\w32time\Parameters /v NtpServer /t REG_SZ /d "time.windows.com,0x9 tick.usno.navy.mil,0x9 europe.pool.ntp.org,0x9 asia.pool.ntp.org,0x9" /f >nul 2>&1
+     ```

 2. Stop and restart the network services